Technical FAQ

 4. How do I secure inference endpoints?

-• Enable diagnostic logs in Application Insights to detect unauthorized access.
+• Diagnostic logs enabled in Application Insights

 5. How much does AI cost to run on Azure?